 Grant of avigation and noise easements to DOT-A is necessary for the safety of air transportation which is a public benefit.
 State, County, and Federal regulatory and service agencies that work with any aspect of the conditions identified in an avigation and noise easement must take appropriate actions and incorporate the DOT-A avigation easement requirements in their decisions.

-Office of Planning

-Phone: (808) 587-2846
+Office of Planning State of Hawai'i Phone: (808) 587-2846